 As an employer, it’s important to try to mitigate this as much as possible.
 Make a point of meeting with employees the day they return to help establish their priorities for the coming week.
 Try implementing a three-day grace period — prioritize one or two more time-sensitive tasks for the first three days of an employee’s return, and allow them to address the rest of their catch-up at a more leisurely pace.

-Lingering job insecurity is an unfortunate consequence of recently tough economic times.
-There are many ways to address it head on, but if you’re seeing a correlation between job insecurity and unused PTO, then you must first combat the idea that taking a vacation is a replacement-worthy offense.
+Lingering job insecurity is an unfortunate consequence of the recent pandemic.
+There are many ways to deal with job insecurity at the workplace, but if you’re seeing a correlation between job insecurity and unused PTO, then you must first combat the idea that taking a vacation is a replacement-worthy offense.
 Talk to your HR department — ensure that an overview of vacation policies is part of your onboarding process.
 The more forthcoming you are with PTO information, the less likely your employees are to see it as frowned upon.

-As a company, you want to try to value performance over presence.
-If just 10 vacation hours can increase an employee’s performance review by an average of eight percent, then upper management should emphasize vacation as a crucial element of optimal performance.
+As a company, you want to try to value performance over presence, and encouraging employees to take vacations will work wonders in improving productivity and performance.
+In fact, a survey from researchgate reveals that vacation has a direct impact on employee’s well being, and productivity.
+Moreover, taking vacations alleviates burnout and stress that ultimately contributes to enhanced productivity.
+Therefore, upper management should emphasize vacation as a crucial element of optimal performance.
 While being at work is important, a good way for employees to show their dedication is to use their allotted PTO to take care of themselves and recharge.

 Lack of communication about vacation policy, a negative vibe toward vacation, and senior-level management that never takes time off can all deter employees from feeling comfortable using PTO.
 In the Overwhelmed America Study, two-thirds of employees reported getting negative, confusing, or no communication regarding PTO policy.